Baroque Palace, Timișoara

 The Baroque Palace (Palatul Baroc) is a monumental palace in the historic centre of the Romanian city of Timișoara.
 One of the representative buildings of 18th-century Timișoara, the Baroque Palace today houses the city's National Museum of Art (Muzeul Național de Artă).
-The richly decorated palace consists of two floors and a mansard, as well as two entrance gates designed in the Viennese Baroque style.
-The Baroque Hall on the first floor hosted festivities occasioned by the visit of emperors (Joseph II, Franz Joseph I, etc.), kings (Ferdinand I, etc.) and prelates, as well as important cultural figures (such as musicians Franz Liszt, Johannes Brahms, Pablo Sarasate, George Enescu, etc.).
+The richly decorated palace consists of two floors and a mansard, as well as two entrance gates, designed in the Viennese Baroque style.
+The Baroque Hall on the first floor hosted festivities occasioned by the visits of emperors (Joseph II, Franz Joseph I, etc.), kings (Ferdinand I, etc.) and prelates, as well as important cultural figures (such as musicians Franz Liszt, Johannes Brahms, Pablo Sarasate, George Enescu, etc.).

 History

-After the defeat of the Ottomans who ruled Timișoara for 164 years, the House of Habsburg imposed a rigorously planned urban concept, with a rectangular street network in which the city's representative squares were built.
+After the defeat of the Ottomans, who ruled Timișoara for 164 years, the House of Habsburg imposed a rigorously planned urban concept, with a rectangular street network in which the city's representative squares were built.
 Throughout the 18th century, buildings were designed and built in their perimeter.
 Although it was only in 1751 that the chamber administration was separated from the military administration and the office of civilian president of Banat was established, already in the 1730s–1740s the Austrian military engineers proposed the construction of a residence that would belong to the civilian governor.
 In the same period, the locations of the Roman Catholic Cathedral (built in 1736–1774), the Serbian Orthodox Cathedral (built in 1744–1748) and the Holy Trinity Monument (built in 1739–1740) were established.
-The southern side of Domplatz (present-day Union Square) was chosen for the President's Palace, land on which in 1733–1735 there were the building of the Mining Office and, adjacent to it, the Military Cashier's Office.
+The southern side of Domplatz (present-day Union Square) was chosen for the President's Palace, land on which, in 1733–1735, there were the buildings of the Mining Office and, adjacent to it, the Military Cashier's Office.
 The construction of the Baroque Palace began from the two buildings, joined by an overstory.
 Based on the nature of the ornamentation, the literature assumes a close connection to Viennese Baroque, mainly mentioning Palais Kinsky as an analogy.

 In 1752, the Old Chamber House, so named after the function it had during the mixed German-Serbian administration of the city, was a building with a ground floor and two floors.
 In the back, towards the courtyard, there were several stables and warehouses as annexes.
 The ground floor had belonged to the Administration of the Banat Chancellery and the Military Cashier Service.
 In 1754, the Old Chamber House was set up as the residence of the first president of the civil administration, the Count of Vilana Perlas, known for a while as the President's House/Palace.